 We currently have two facilities that provide vertically integrated solutions for drilling rig manufacturing, upgrades, retrofits and modifications, as well as overhauling, recertification, and repairs as it relates to our rigs and equipment.
-These facilities utilize lean manufacturing processes to enhance quality and efficiency as well as provide important insights in the maintenance and wear of equipment on our rigs.
+These facilities utilize lean manufacturing processes to enhance quality and efficiency as well as provide important insights into the maintenance and wear of equipment on our rigs.
 Our facility located in Galena Park, Texas is primarily utilized for overall rig assembly, overhaul, recommissioning and recertification while our facility near Tulsa, Oklahoma is primarily utilized for modular rig component overhauls and repairs.

 We continue to see adoption and growth with our technologically enabled automation solutions.
-We designed our automation solutions to address challenges within our customers' businesses as much of the drilling process is heavily dependent on human decision making to design, execute and optimize crude oil and natural gas extraction.
-Utilizing these technologies, we are able to deploy a more data driven solution compared to human decisions and execution, thereby reducing variability and the costs around achieving optimal outcomes.
+We designed our automation solutions to address challenges within our customers' businesses as much of the drilling process is heavily dependent on human decision-making to design, execute and optimize crude oil and natural gas extraction.
+Utilizing these technologies, we are able to deploy a more data-driven solution compared to human decisions and execution, thereby reducing variability and the costs around achieving optimal outcomes.
 These solutions are designed to continue to help provide differentiated value for our customers through enhanced wellbore quality and placement, improved cost performance and well economics, and better consistency at reduced risk.
-Our automation focused solutions and applications are enabled by our uniform digital fleet and are designed to provide additional value to our customers' well programs by providing a platform for machine-human collaboration during the drilling process to improve efficiency.
+Our automation-focused solutions and applications are enabled by our uniform digital fleet and are designed to provide additional value to our customers' well programs by providing a platform for machine-human collaboration during the drilling process to improve efficiency.
 Our path to autonomous drilling continues to evolve with several solutions in various stages of commercial testing.
 All of our technologies play an important role in developing our strategy as we head towards autonomous drilling.

-We have historically offered ancillary services, which are now referred to as FlexServices[®].
-These services include trucking, surface equipment, casing running services and pipe rental.
+We have historically offered ancillary services, which are now referred to as FlexServices®.
+Currently, these services include surface equipment rental, pipe rental and additional rig crew.
 During the first quarter of fiscal year 2022, we sold the assets associated with two lower margin service offerings, trucking and casing running services, which contributed approximately 2.8 percent to our consolidated revenues during fiscal year 2021, in two separate transactions.
-The sale of our trucking services assets was completed on November 3, 2021 while the sale of our casing running services assets was completed on November 15, 2021, for total consideration less costs to sell of \$6.0 million, in addition to the possibility of future earnout proceeds, resulting in a loss of \$3.4 million.
-During the year ended September 30, 2022 we recognized \$1.1 million in earnout proceeds associated with the sale of our trucking services assets within Other (Gain) Loss on Sale of Assets on the Consolidated Statements of Operations.
+The sale of our trucking services assets was completed on November 3, 2021, while the sale of our casing running services assets was completed on November 15, 2021, for total consideration less costs to sell of \$6.0 million, in addition to the possibility of future earnout proceeds, resulting in a loss of \$3.4 million.
+We recognized earnout proceeds associated with the sale of our trucking and casing running assets of \$1.6 million and \$1.1 million during the fiscal year ended September 30, 2023 and 2022, respectively, within Other (gain) loss on sale of assets on the Consolidated Statements of Operations.